 - 9.10.
 The Board shall authorize the CEO to notify the applicant of the action of the Planning Board, including the findings of fact, and any conditions of approval.
-This requirement can be met throughthe distribution of minutes of the meeting containing the findings of fact and decision of the PlanningBoard. - 10.11.
+This requirement can be met through the distribution of minutes of the meeting containing the findings of fact and decision of the PlanningBoard. - 10.11.
 All time limits provided for in this section may be extended by mutual agreement of the applicant and Planning Board. - Final Approval and Filing: Upon completion of the requirements of this Section and an approval vote by the majority of the Planning Board, the application shall be deemed to have final approval and the site plan shall be signed by a majority of the members of the Planning Board and must be filed with the CEO.
-It is the applicant's responsibility to assure that a complete application is filed with the CEO within 60 days of the date upon which such plan is approved and signed by the Planning Board, or the permit shall become null and void.Performance guarantees pursuant to Section 3-8.
+It is the applicant's responsibility to assure that a complete application is filed with the CEO within 60 days of the date upon which such plan is approved and signed by the Planning Board, or the permit shall become null and void.
+Performance guarantees pursuant to Section 3-8.
 Performance Guarantees, if applicable. - C. Final Approval and Filing: Upon completion of the requirements of this Section and an approval vote by the majority vote of the Planning Board, the application shall be deemed to have final approval and the site plan shall be signed by the majority of the members of the Planning Board and missed be filed with the CEO. - 1.
 It is the applicant's responsibility to assure that a complete application is filed with the CEO with sixty (60) days of the date upon which such plan is approved and signed by the Planning Board, or the permit shall be null and void. - 2.
 Performance guarantees shall be secured in accordance with Section 3.8 Performance Guarantees, if applicable. - 3.
 If any phasing is proposed for the project, the applicant shall provide a phasing plan, with the required performance guarantee, that includes the following information: - a.
 A map depicting the proposed phases of the project. - b.
-Approximate dates for construction start and completion for each phase of the project. - c.
-A construction management plan depicting items such as, but not limited to, construction access, material storage and any other information that will help the Planning Board understand the details related to the project's phased construction. - A phased site plan approval shall be valid for 5 (five) years from the original date of Planning Board approval.
-The first phase must be commenced within 2 years of approval, and each phase must be completed prior to commencing subsequent phases.
+Approximate dates for construction start and completion for each phase of the project. - a.c.A construction management plan depicting items such as, but not limited to, construction access, material storage and any other information that will help the CEO understand the details related to the project's phased construction.